dotnet/csharplang/proposals/parameterless-struct-constructors.md

 _ = new PrivateConstructor(); // initobj PrivateConstructor
 ```

-A warning wave may report a warning when using `new()` on a struct type that has constructors but no parameterless constructor.
+A warning wave may report a warning for use of `new()` with a struct type that has constructors but no parameterless constructor.
 No warning will be reported when using substituting such a struct type for a type parameter with a `new()` or `struct` constraint.

 ### Uninitialized values